TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Experimental Results

 \subsection{Flux-matched profile predictions}

 \paragraph{Experimental Setup.} To assess the practicality of \ours, we integrate it into the flux matching workflow of the FUSE integrated modeling suite~\cite{Meneghini24}, which couples the core turbulence, the pedestal (assumed to be fixed as experimental measurements) and the neoclassical transport components.
-Profiles ($T_e$, $T_i$, $n_e$, $\omega_0$), \revisionrebuttal{(electron temperature, ion temperature, electron density, and toroidal rotation frequency, respectively)}, are reconstructed at 16 uniformly spaced radial locations $\rho \in [0.1, 0.85]$.
-We compare three core transport options: 1) numerical TJLF solver~\cite{Neiser24a}, 2) \base, and 3) \ours~using two representative DIII-D cases: L-mode discharge (shot \#$161582$ at time $2300$ ms) and H-mode discharge (shot \#$157955$ at time $2700$ ms).
+Profiles ($T_e$, $T_i$, $n_e$, $\omega_0$) are reconstructed at 16 uniformly spaced radial locations $\rho \in [0.1, 0.85]$.
+We compare three core transport options: 1) numerical TGLF solver~\cite{Neiser24a}, 2) \base, and 3) \ours~using two representative DIII-D cases: L-mode discharge (shot \#$161582$ at time $2300$ ms) and H-mode discharge (shot \#$157955$ at time $2700$ ms).

+The flux-matching loop enforces steady-state power and particle balance at each radius: the total transport flux will be optimized to equal the target flux set by the prescribed source.
+With the same four-channel flux vector $\vy = \{\channelone, \channeltwo, \channelthree, \channelfour\}$ used throughout this paper, the source-defined target flux at radius $r$, which we denote $\vy^S$, is

+where $\vs(x)$ is the per-channel local source density (auxiliary heating, collisional inter-species exchange, and fueling) and $V'(r) = dV/dr$ is the flux-surface volume element.
+The ``Source'' curve in Figure~\ref{fig:flux_profiles_combined} plots $\vy^S(r)$, which is known a priori from the experimental deposition profiles.

+The coupling is strictly \emph{forward}: given a candidate plasma profile, the turbulent and neoclassical modules each produce flux vectors $\vy^{\rm turb}$ and $\vy^{\rm neo}$ as outputs, and there is no inverse map from a desired flux back to a profile.
+Steady state is therefore searched for iteratively: the solver adjusts the profile until the forward-evaluated total flux $\vy = \vy^{\rm turb} + \vy^{\rm neo}$ numerically matches $\vy^S$ at every radius.
+In our setup the NN surrogate (\base~or \ours) or numerical TGLF provides $\vy^{\rm turb}$, while $\vy^{\rm neo}$ is computed by FUSE's standard neoclassical module.
+We drive this search with FUSE.jl~\cite{Meneghini24}\footnote{\url{https://github.com/ProjectTorreyPines/FUSE.jl}} through the NLsolve.jl backend, using damping coefficient $\beta = -0.25$ and Anderson history depth $m = 5$.
+Each step applies a Picard update along the negative-residual direction and then corrects it with Type-I Anderson acceleration~\cite{walker2011anderson}.
+The acceleration maintains a QR-factored history of the last $m$ residual and iterate differences and solves a small least-squares problem whose solution yields a low-rank implicit approximation of the inverse Jacobian.

+Because flux intensity times surface area equals the total flux crossing a flux surface, the per-radius residual components are weighted by the flux-surface area normalized to that of the last closed flux surface.
+Denoting by $y_c(r_i)$ and $y^S_c(r_i)$ the $c$-th channel of $\vy$ and $\vy^S$ evaluated at the $i$-th reconstructed radius $r_i$, the weighted and per-channel-normalized residual is